 Marshfield ordinarily manages client accounts on a discretionary basis and receives discretionary authority from the client at the outset of an advisory relationship.
-In all cases, such discretion is to be exercised in a manner consistent with the stated investment objectives, policies, limitations and restrictions for the particular client account.
+In all cases, such discretion is to be exercised in a manner consistent with the stated investment objectives, policies, limitations, and restrictions for the particular client account.
 A client may, with Marshfield's consent, impose limited restrictions on investments in certain securities or types of securities in its account.
-These limitations or restrictions are negotiated individually with each client at the time the investment advisory agreement is signed, and may by modified by the client by notifying Marshfield in writing.
+These limitations or restrictions are negotiated individually with each client at the time the investment advisory agreement is signed and may be modified by the client by notifying Marshfield in writing.
 Marshfield may be unable to accommodate certain investment limitations or restrictions sought by a client.

-For registered investment companies, Marshfield is subject to any applicable investment restrictions adopted by the funds, as well as the ongoing oversight of each fund's Board of Trustees or other governing body as applicable.
+For registered investment companies, Marshfield is subject to any applicable investment restrictions adopted by the funds and the ongoing oversight of each fund's Board of Trustees or other governing body.